 Milestones of our Sustainability Program

-Gore Fabrics Division started nearly two decades ago to analyse the overall environmental impact of its fabrics products.
+Gore Fabrics Division started more than two decades ago to analyse the overall environmental impact of its fabrics products.
 From there we built our environmental program and focus today on implementing the bluesign® standard and actively participating in the sustainability initiatives of our industry.

 - 1986: Gore pioneered solvent-free adhesives for manufacturing garment laminates